jamie-allen/akka-osgi/README.md

 4. At the sbt prompt, type "update compile osgi-bundle"

 ## Installing Karaf
-How to install them is explained below.
-This information is shamelessly stolen from the sbtosgi-example project referenced above, though altered to reflect the runtime and requirements of this project.
+This information was shamelessly stolen from the sbtosgi-example project referenced above, though altered to reflect the runtime and requirements of this project.

-To download Apache Karaf, visit [this page](http://karaf.apache.org/index/community/download.html) and download the appropriate distribution for your environment.
-Unzip it somewhere on your local drive, then go to that folder and start Karaf.
+To download Apache Karaf, visit [this page](http://karaf.apache.org/index/community/download.html) and get the appropriate distribution for your environment.
+Untar it somewhere on your local drive, then go to that folder and start Karaf.
 ```
 $ tar -xzf apache-karaf-2.2.7.tar.gz
 $ cd apache-karaf-2.2.7